Miihir79/Hyraappfinal/README.md

 # Hyraappfinal
-It is a app UI implimented in Kotlin.
+* It is a app UI implimented in Kotlin.
-It has dark mode support and uses scroll views and navigation menu.
+* It has dark mode support and uses scroll views and navigation menu.
+* Dark mode enabled
+* Attractive UI design